oguerrer/oguerrer.github.io/src/content/research/development-social.md

 ---
-title: 'How do social capabilities shape a country’s comparative advantages?'
+title: "How do social capabilities shape a country's comparative advantages?
+Unpacking industries' relatednes"
+titleShort: "How do social capabilities shape a country's comparative advantages?"
 description: 'This work expands the notion of the product space to account for social capabilities as part of the development of nations.'
 pubDate: '2024'
 ---